 All that said, propane does start to suffer in temperatures below freezing.
-If you plan to camp in winter or the high mountains, a liquid-fuel stove is the better option.
+Butane does even worse and isn’t as readily available as propane, but the canisters are lighter and more compact (this is more of a consideration for backpackers).
+That said, if you plan to camp in winter or the high mountains, a liquid-fuel stove is the best option.
 Liquid fuel can come in the form of unleaded gasoline that you can find at any gas station, clean white gas from camping stores, kerosene, jet fuel, or even diesel.
-White gas is one of the best choices for camping in extreme conditions, but there aren’t a whole lot of options in a full-size camping stove style (one exception is a multifuel stove like the Coleman Dual Fuel, which runs on either white gas or unleaded gasoline).
+White gas is one of the best choices for camping in extreme conditions, but there aren’t a whole lot of options in a full-size camping stove style (one exception is a multi-fuel stove like the Coleman Dual Fuel, which runs on either white gas or unleaded gasoline).
 Further, liquid-fuel stoves tend to cost more than propane systems and don’t offer any performance benefits in mild conditions.
 But if you exclusively camp in the winter, a liquid-fuel stove will be much more reliable than one that runs on propane.

 A final type of fuel is one you might already have at camp: wood.
 Wood-burning stoves have gained popularity in recent years due to their convenience—simply collect twigs and sticks at camp and you’re ready to start cooking.
 However, these systems have more limited flame and heat control compared to other models, are restricted during fire bans, and rely on a resource that might not be readily available depending on the terrain and weather.
 All in all, we recommend propane for the vast majority of campers—it’s the most foolproof and reliable option by far—but liquid-fuel and wood alternatives can be viable depending on factors like the temperature and campsite location.